Back to portfolioSold out

 The architecture

-Both buildings share a palette of charcoal-stained fiber-cement siding, deep bronze aluminum windows, and a tall third-floor parapet that hides the rooftop massing from the street.
-Stand across from them and they read as a pair — related, unmistakably siblings, but with distinct personalities.
+Both sides share a palette of charcoal-stained fiber-cement siding, deep bronze aluminum windows, and a tall third-floor parapet that hides the rooftop massing from the street.
+Stand across from the building and the two sides read as a pair — related, unmistakably siblings, but with distinct personalities.

-The south building is lighter.
+The south side is lighter.
 Pale walnut slats in the living rooms, warm-white cabinetry, brass hardware, cream-quartz islands.
-The north building is warmer and moodier — denser walnut, darker floors, matte-black hardware, a black front door with brass numerals.
-Every residence regardless of building gets the same kitchen, the same bath, the same floors.
+The north side is warmer and moodier — denser walnut, darker floors, matte-black hardware, a black front door with brass numerals.
+Every residence, regardless of side, gets the same kitchen, the same bath, the same floors.
 It is the same home, in two tempers.

 03